 The fermentation process that garlic undergoes results in the production of hydrogen peroxide.

-Hydrogen peroxide can be produced naturally in the human body to eliminate the harmful virus, fungi, and bacteria.
+Hydrogen peroxide can be produced naturally in the human body to eliminate harmful viruses, fungi, and bacteria.

 This shows that fermented garlic is loaded with many health benefits.
 It is also one of nature’s most potent antibiotics.